 “Destroying” your chest sounds great on paper.
 But the average lifter’s execution of this plan is horrendous.
 Half-reps, too much volume, and living in Machineville won’t build a 5-star chest.
 Your pecs will receive a 1-star rating on Yelp, like a low-class motel.

 These lifters have enthusiasm.
-But many lack the knowledge of the movements to maximize their workouts.
+But many lack the knowledge of how to do the movements to maximize their results.
 The pump is good, but progression is better.

 But you can’t start doing the incline dumbbell press without knowing how to do it.
 There are four cues that will help you execute it correctly.